curl/curl/docs/libcurl/curl_url_set.md

 ## CURLU_GUESS_SCHEME

-If set, allows the URL to be set without a scheme and it instead "guesses" which scheme that was intended based on the host name.
+If set, allows the URL to be set without a scheme and it instead "guesses" which scheme that was intended based on the hostname.
 If the outermost subdomain name matches DICT, FTP, IMAP, LDAP, POP3 or SMTP then that scheme is used, otherwise it picks HTTP.
 Conflicts with the *CURLU_DEFAULT_SCHEME* option which takes precedence if both are set.

 ## CURLU_NO_AUTHORITY